slint-ui/slint/docs/builtin_elements.md

 The KeyEvent has a text property which is a character of the key entered.
 When a non-printable key is pressed, the character will be either a control character, or it will be mapped to a private unicode character.
-The mapping of these non-printable, special characters is available in the [`Keys`](#keys) namespace
+The mapping of these non-printable, special characters is available in the [`Key`](#key) namespace

 ### Properties